intlr/practical-test-pyramid-go/docs/index.md

 }
 ```

-Using `docker-compose`, we spin up a MySQL database.
+Using `docker-compose`, we [spin up a MySQL database][docker-compose-file].
+We are now able to test the integration.

 ```go
 package store_test